ghc/ghc/docs/users_guide/glasgow_exts.rst

 If (D) did not exist then (A) and (C) would still be matched, but neither is most specific.
-In that case, the program would be rejected, unless ``-XIncoherentInstances`` is enabled, in which case it would be accepted and (A) or (C) would be chosen arbitrarily.
+In that case, the program would be rejected, unless :ghc-flag:`-XIncoherentInstances` is enabled, in which case it would be accepted and (A) or (C) would be chosen arbitrarily.

 An instance declaration is *more specific* than another iff the head of